Iowa vs. LSU Predictions & Picks - Women's NCAA Tournament National Championship

 Iowa Schedule Analysis

-- When the Hawkeyes beat the South Carolina Gamecocks (No. 1 in the AP's Top 25) on March 31 by a score of 77-73, it was their signature win of the season thus far.
+- Against the No. 1 South Carolina Gamecocks on March 31, the Hawkeyes notched their signature win of the season, a 77-73 victory.

 Iowa 2022-23 Best Wins